-Do not depend on the windlass to hold the anchor in place.
-Always secure the anchor by use of a line attached to the anchor eye and made fast to the bow pulpit cleat when the anchor is stowed and the boat is underway (Fig. 3.28.1).
+However, DO NOT depend on the safety hook to support the anchor in a stored position.
+In addition to the safety hook, always secure the anchor by use of a line attached to the anchor eye and made fast to the bow pulpit cleat.